kumarnaidu1996/Deep-Learning/README.md

-Stepts followed in solving the probles are as follows, Import all the necessery libraries
+Stepts followed in solving the probles are as follows,

+Import all the necessery libraries,

-Import the dataset
+Import the dataset,

-Perform Exploratory Data Analysis
+Perform Exploratory Data Analysis,

-Feature Engineering
+Feature Engineering,

-Building a model
+Building a model,

-Training the model
+Training the model,

-Checking the validation score
+Checking the validation score,

-Testing the model
+Testing the model.